Propane Boiler vs Oil Boiler in Maine

 For an oil boiler at 85% AFUE:

-For a condensing propane boiler at 96% AFUE:
+For a condensing propane boiler at 95% AFUE, the conservative end of the condensing range:

-For a typical Maine home burning 800 gallons of oil per year:
+For a Maine home burning 800 gallons of oil per year:

 Beyond Fuel Cost: The Full Picture